Sustainable Living Actions

 - Design that minimises waste and toxins during construction, decoration and in later use.

-- If water can be solar heated and what you will use to 'top up' the water heaing in winter
+- If water can be solar thermal or PV heated and what you will use to 'top up' the water heaing in winter

 Our learning guide on eco-building and renovation takes you through some key steps and builds your confidence and know-how, ready for when you meet the trades people and builder.
 We help you to think about the whole system of the house, not just add expensive gadgets that a sales rep has promoted, regardless of your needs.